Some teachers and children are uneasy with trans policies in NI schools

-Enoch Burke Westmeath trans row: Some teachers and trans children uneasy with policies in Northern Ireland schools
+Enoch Burke Westmeath trans row: Some teachers and children uneasy with policies in Northern Ireland schools

-Some teachers - and some trans children - are uneasy with policies on transgender issues in Northern Ireland schools, it has been revealed.
+Some teachers – and some children who describe themselves as transgender – are uneasy with policies on transgender issues in Northern Ireland schools, it has been revealed.

 The Education Authority says around 70 NI children have been referred to the Gender Identity Development Service annually since 2014 for support with their gender identity.